Competition

 • Member – Vacant

-• Student rep – Nik Schintgen, Western Kentucky
+• Student rep – outgoing Nik Schintgen, Western Kentucky

 LD Topic Area Rotation